 Roc Blackblock is a urban artist based in Barcelona with a very combative and committed profile.
 He started painting graffiti in 1999, and since 2012 has specialised in stencils.
 As an active member of social movements, street art has been his way of participating.
 Throughout different media, he is becoming best known by the series of grafittis in remembrance of the Spanish Civil War.

 Plaça del Rei

-Check in on the Facebook event to follow live broadcasts during the action!
+Check our the Facebook event to follow live broadcasts during the action!

 Auschwitz: between remembrance and responsibility.

 Keynote speech by Piotr Cywiński, director of the Museum and Memorial Auschwitz-Birkenau

 Doctor of humanities, medieval historian, Cywiński is director of the Museum and Memorial Auschwitz-Birkenau, and chairman and co-founder of the Auschwitz-Birkenau Foundation.
 He is also a member of the International Auschwitz Council of the Museum and Memorial Auschwitz-Birkenau and was deputy chairman of the Council of the International Center for Education about Auschwitz and the Holocaust (2005-2014 ).
 From 2010, Ciwinsky is member of the Council for the Protection of Memory of Combat and Martyrdom (ROPWiM) and from 2009 member of the Board of Museums at the Minister of Culture and National Heritage.

 On 27 January 1945 Soviet troops released the Nazi extermination camp of Auschwitz-Birkenau, in the occupied territory of Poland.